 - pre-school children aged two years and over

-- children at primary school and in the first year of secondary school (Year 8)
+- children at primary school and secondary school (up to Year 12)

-- people who care for an elderly or disabled person – you should ask your GP if you should be vaccinated so you can continue caring for the person
+- carers – if you care for another person, you should ask your GP if you should be vaccinated so you can continue caring for them

-- frontline health and social care (HSC) workers i.e. those who provide direct patient care
+- frontline health and social care (HSC) workers (as defined in the Green Book chapter 14a)

 People with illnesses or health conditions